How many pages can Claude read?

 Instead of loading the entire PDF into context, what if Claude Code could access only the parts it actually needs?

-That’s how humans read long documents.
+That’s how people read long documents.
 We:

 AI shouldn’t be any different.

-Designing for How AI Actually Works
+Designing for how AI actually works

 The existing MCP tools I found all made the same mistake: a single monolithic function that dumps everything at once.

-pdf_read_pages Read specific page ranges (images and tables included)
+Read specific page ranges (images and tables included) |

 Each step also needs to fail gracefully.
 When pdf_search hits a corrupted page or pdf_read_pages gets an out-of-range request, the tool returns structured errors rather than crashing the session.
 For the broader patterns behind this (circuit breakers, validation gates, structured fallbacks), see AI Agent Error Handling Patterns.